aseniousarsene/alkaline-electrolysis-project/README.md

 ## 3. Usage

-Open each jupiter file , Run all the code at once or in sections to simulate the models

-uncommenting the figure saving functions sallow to save figures in the images folder

-the ANN model should be trained multiple time to obatin favorable results

-the network detailed result are saved in the log folder and whish can be visualized using tenserboard by enabling: tensorboard --logdir logs/fit

 **Run the Jupyter Notebooks**:
    - Open each Jupyter notebook in Jupyter Notebook or JupyterLab.
    - Execute all cells at once or run them in sections to simulate the electrolyser models and generate results.